 Sometimes when we connect we will find that a friend is struggling.
 It is important to remember that when this happens, sometimes all they need is someone to talk to and an ear to listen.

-To prepare for difficult conversations, remember there is a range of resources and support available for you and the person you are helping throughout the entire holiday period.
+To prepare for difficult conversations, remember there is a range of resources and support available for you and the person you are helping.

 Open Arms also provides free access to the LivingWorks Start program, a one hour online program that teaches participants how to recognise when someone is thinking about suicide and how to connect them to help and support.